thomasdavis/blah/packages/cli/README.md

 - **Tool Execution**: Handles tool calls with proper error handling and response formatting
 - **Logging**: Provides detailed logging for debugging and monitoring

+### SLOP Integration

+Connects with systems that implement the Simple Language and Object Protocol:

+- SLOP servers and endpoints
+- AI systems that use SLOP for tool execution
+- Custom SLOP implementations

+#### SLOP Features

+- **HTTP Transport**: Communicates with SLOP endpoints via HTTP
+- **Tool Discovery**: Fetches available tools from SLOP endpoints
+- **Sub-tool Support**: Handles nested tool patterns (parentTool_subTool)
+- **Protocol Translation**: Converts between SLOP and MCP formats seamlessly

 ## Advanced Features

+### Multi-Protocol Architecture

+The CLI is built on a flexible architecture that supports multiple protocols:

+- **Protocol Detection**: Automatically detects which protocol to use based on tool configuration
+- **Protocol Translation**: Seamlessly translates between different protocol formats
+- **Extensible Design**: Easily add support for new protocols through the handler system

 ### ValTown Integration